TheGeeKing/TautulliPython2Trakt/README.md

 - Episodes:
   - If your Plex Media Server is connected, we get the ratingkey from the data sent by Tautulli.
 We make a database filled with ratingkey paired to ids.
 We search for the ids linked to the ratingkey in the database.
 We send the ids to Trakt.
 Trakt.tv uses TMDB database, so sending basic info like season and episode number can mismatch with your plex configuration.
 This way we ensure that the episode is scrobbled to the correct one on the Trakt end.
   - If you are not connected to your Plex Media Server, we send the data from Tautulli directly to Trakt.

+Syncing behavior:

+- Based on the -c argument, we either sync movies or episodes.
+It is syncing your entire collection, not just the recently added, so it might take some time.
+If it takes way too much time, open an issue and I might add/find a way to only sync the recently added content.
+- Based on the -PlexUser argument:
+  - (default behavior) `%OWNER%`, we sync the collections to the owner Trakt account.
+  - If a user is specified, we sync the collections to the specified user Trakt account. ⚠️ **It will sync like if it was the owner, so even if the user has not access to the library where the content was added.** You can also use a list: `"[username1, username2]"`, typo is very important.
+  - If `%ALL%` is specified, we sync the collections to all the users Trakt account.
+It will check if the users have access to the content before adding it to their collection.

 ## Similar Projects